MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/about-feature-explorer.md

 ### Focused learning, at your own pace

 Besides curating tasks based on your admin role, the Setup hub also curates information specific to each task.
 We've taken the guesswork out of figuring out what you need to know in order to confidently proceed.
-You get a consistent learning experience that helps you focus on what you need to know and not waste time digging through extraneous, unrelated information in multiple locations.
+You get a consistent learning experience that helps you focus on relevant information and not waste time digging through extraneous, unrelated documentation in multiple locations.

 In addition to at-a-glance overview and impact information for each task, you'll find **Learn more** links for easy access to more comprehensive articles.
 And since the list of tasks are always visible, you can return to the Setup hub at any time to deep dive and explore resources further.